toralf/tor-relays/README.md

 The deployment is made by _Ansible_.
 The Ansible role expects a `seed_address` value to change the ipv6 address at a Hetzner system to a reliable randomized one (at IONOS a proposed one is displayed, but not set).
-For Tor relays the DDoS solution of [torutils](https://github.com/toralf/torutils) used.
+For Tor relays the DDoS solution of [torutils](https://github.com/toralf/torutils) is used.
-For Snowflake and NGinx instances a lightweight version of that ruleset is deployed.
+For Snowflake and NGinx instances a lightweight version of that iptables ruleset is deployed.

 ### Additional software